Internews: Internews Center for Innovation & Learning

 Based in Washington, D.C., and operating globally, The Internews Center for Innovation & Learning experiments with various approaches to communication from around the world.
 The center intends to capturing the technological discoveries of field offices to enrich the knowledge base of the international development community as a whole.

-Internews' current Media Map project is the main feature of the center.
-In partnership with the World Bank Institute and the Brookings Institution and supported by the Bill & Melinda Gates Foundation, the Media Map project analyzes and publishes data on the interrelations between information access and outcomes in democracy and governance, economic growth, poverty reduction, human rights, gender equality, and health.
+Internews' Media Map project once was the main feature of the center.
+In partnership with the World Bank Institute and the Brookings Institution and supported by the Bill & Melinda Gates Foundation, the Media Map project analyzed and published data on the interrelations between information access and outcomes in democracy and governance, economic growth, poverty reduction, human rights, gender equality, and health.